turingschool/portfolios/students/1701-back/beth-knight/20170302-beth-knight-m1.markdown

 Feedback from partner projects.

-*   Project 1 (First Last): Dear Beth,
+*   Project 1 : Dear Beth,

-I loved working with you on this project.
+--- I loved working with you on this project.
 I felt like we shared a similar approach to how to tackle the problem and it paid off with a successful and satisfying assessment.
 I appreciate your commitment to me as your partner and to this project.

 Your strengths include:
 	Super positive